-Prior to completing the PTA application packet, all applicants must first apply and be admitted to SNU.
+Prior to completing the SNU PTA application packet, all applicants must first apply and be admitted to Southern Nazarene University.

-2. Complete Prerequisite Coursework

-All prerequisite coursework must be completed prior to beginning the PTA program.
+2. Complete Prerequisite Coursework All prerequisite coursework must be completed prior to beginning the PTA program.
 A student may be currently enrolled in a prerequisite course at time of application; however, they must show proof of completing the course with a grade of "C" or better prior to starting courses in the PTA program.
-Required prerequisite courses:

-- ENGL 1113 Composition I

-- ENGL 1213 Composition II

-- BIOL 1333 Survey of Anatomy and Physiology

-- PSY 1113 General Psychology

-- 3. Attendance of a PTA Program Information Session within 1 year of application Refer to the website for a virtual attendance link.

-- 4. Send transcripts to SNU at pgsadmissions@snu.edu or ATTN: SNU PGS Admissions, Southern Nazarene University, 6729 NW 39th Expressway, Bethany, OK 73008.

-- 5. Complete the Background Check Form

-- 6. Submit Two Letters of Recommendation Forms
+- 3. Attendance of a PTA Program Information Session within 1 year of application - 4.
+Send transcripts to SNU at pgsadmissions@snu.edu or ATTN: SNU PGS Admissions, Southern Nazarene University, 6729 NW 39th Expressway, Bethany, OK 73008. - 5.
+Complete the Background Check Form - 6.
+Submit Two Letters of Recommendation Forms